How you just blew your phone interview!

 It isn’t that I need someone kissing my ass.
 To me, the way you answer the phone represents how you will probably pick up the phone when a customer calls if you are hired here at Acme Publishing.
 Behavioral Interviewing is a recruiters methodology and its maxim is “prior behavior is the best indication of future behavior”.
 How you answered the phone in real-time, live data.

-I may sound like a high maintenance bitch with a long list of guys that are interested in hanging out with me this Thursday night and if I do, that is exactly the point I am trying to get across.
+I may sound like high maintenance with a long list of suitors that are interested in hanging out with me this Thursday night and if I do, that is exactly the point I am trying to get across.
 I am high maintenance.
 This intro may have only taken a total of 10 seconds but these are 10 PAINFUL seconds for me.
 These are 10 painful DOG seconds.
 Each second passed feels like 7.
 If this is what it takes just to confirm that I am talking with the right person, how will the rest of the interview questions be answered?
 Timid one-liners probably.
 After pulling teeth to find out if I am finally talking to the right person I do get bitchy.
 You do not want to be around me after I just wasted 30 minutes with “Candidate going nowhere.”
 I might as well have taken that call in my second office while saving myself a pair of Pampers and amusing myself by seeing how many squares of toilet paper I can pull off the roll with a single tug.
 Even if I am not amused, at least I would have gotten something productive done.

 Yes, yes, yes.
 This is about the candidate experience, and I want to try to provide a great candidate experience, but I feel like this is common courtesy 101 here.